mmterpstra/molgenis-c5-TumorNormal/README.md

  - Start with input reads in fastq format (from illumina sequencing)
  - (`RNA` / `NugeneRNA` ) Perform FusionCather on PE reads or else skip this analysis.
- - (`Nugene`/`NugeneRNA`) Add N6 barcode info into the read and trim by alignment position and quality. steps detailed below.
+ - (`Nugene`/`NugeneRNA`) Add N6 barcode info into the read and trim by linker sequence and quality. steps detailed below.
     - Add N6 barcode into read.
-    - Align reads (`DNA -> bwa`/ `RNA -> hisat2`) and trim on overlap with the landing probes.
+    - Trim on Linker sequence and on base qual < 20
-    - Use BBduk of the bbmap package for trimming the data on pred scaled base quality <20.
+ - Align reads versus 1000g b37 reference genome using BWA or hisat for DNA or RNA respectively.
- - Do alignment on the grch refernce build v37 (`DNA -> bwa`/ `RNA -> hisat2`) for each fastq dataset.
+ - (`Nugene`/`NugeneRNA`) hard trim alignment on overlap with the landing probes.
  - Use Picard tools AddOrReplaceGroups to covert the sam into properly sorted and indexed bam format.
  - (`Nugene`/`NugeneRNA`) Expand readgroups based on the N6 barcodes: for each unique N6 barcode create a new readgroup.
  - Use Picard tools MergeBamFiles merge the .bam into a single .bam file for each sample.